ItaiHammer/link-a-doodle/README.md

 A sleek, modern URL shortener that makes sharing links simple.

-Built with React, Framer Motion, and an Express API, Link A Doodle features a clean interface that makes sharing and tracking links effortless and accountless.
+Built with React, Framer Motion, Express API, MongoDB, and Docker, Link A Doodle features a clean interface that makes sharing and tracking links effortless and accountless.

-We also believe that services shouldn’t try to be more than they need to be.
-That’s why we intentionally designed Link A Doodle as a simple, accountless solution—because we know you don’t want to create an account just to share a link.
-In keeping with this minimalistic philosophy, our platform provides complete transparency: all users can view analytics for every link, ensuring you feel safe and informed when clicking on a Link A Doodle link.
+We designed Link A Doodle as a simple, accountless solution because we know you don’t want to create an account just to share a link.
+Our platform provides complete transparency: all users can view analytics for every link, ensuring you feel safe and informed when clicking on a Link A Doodle link.

 ---